Integrating Microsoft Entra ID with RADIUS Authentication

 Configuring RADIUS Identity Lookup with Azure AD Attributes & Policies

-Network authentication with Azure AD is powerful because admins can use identifying attributes from Azure AD in your network policies.
-By mapping Azure AD attribute mapping with SecureW2, admins can segment users/devices/groups into their own VLANs, ensuring no user can access resources which they aren’t allowed.
+Network authentication with Azure AD or Microsoft Entra ID is powerful because admins can use identifying attributes from the service in their network policies.
+By mapping Azure AD attributes with SecureW2, admins can segment users/devices/groups into their own VLANs, ensuring no user can access resources which they aren’t allowed.

-Cloud RADIUS can be configured to check the user status every time the user requests authentication to the network so they can be segmented properly.
+You can configure Cloud RADIUS to check user status every time the user requests authentication to the network so they can be segmented properly.
 Below, we provide a quick guide on how to use Azure AD attributes to create network policies.

 Configuring Groups